CuzImBisonratte/stream-overlay/README.md

 ## Hosting
 If you don't want to use your pc as a server, you can use either a version of our overlay on github or you can host it yourself on a mini-pc like a raspberry pi.

+# Interactives - commands

+## All user commands

+### Konfetti
+- Behaviour: Sends confetti to the screen
+- Command: `!konfetti`

+### Fireworks
+- Behaviour: Sends fireworks to the screen
+- Command: `!firework`

+## Mod-Only commands

+### Barcolor
+- Behaviour: The barcolor command changes the color of the bottom bar.
+- Command: `!barcolor [background color] [text color]`
+- Arguments:
+    - [background color]: The color of the background of the bottom bar.
+    - [text color]: The color of the text in the bottom bar.

+### Bar text
+- Behaviour: The bar text command changes the text in the bottom bar.
+- Command: `!bar [text]`
+- Arguments:
+    - [text]: The text you want to display in the bottom bar.

+### Barsize
+- Behaviour: The barsize command changes the height and fontsize of the bottom bar.
+- Command: `!barsize [height] [fontsize]`
+- Arguments:
+    - [height]: The height of the bottom bar.
+    - [fontsize]: The fontsize of the bottom bar.

+### Slide-IN/OUT
+- Behaviour: Slide in/out the bottom bar.
+- Commands:
+    - `!barclose`: Slide out the bottom bar.
+    - `!baropen`: Slide in the bottom bar.